The Pros and Cons of Fresh Apple Juice You Should Know

 Apple juice, just like other fruit drinks, doesn’t fill your stomach fast.
 It’s possible to drink a lot of juice at once.

 The juices usually have added sugars and a lot of carbohydrates that increase your caloric intake.
-It’s, therefore, possible to experience weight gain if you regularly take fresh apple juice as opposed to whole apples.
+It’s, therefore, possible to experience weight gains if you regularly take fresh apple juice as opposed to whole apples.

 2. Tooth Decay